better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 - [**Identity**](#radicle-identity): A cryptographically-signed JSON document that identifies a device or a project, stored alongside standard Git data when hosted, cloned, and replicated.
-- [**Network**](#radicle-network): The people who use Radicle tooling and the projects they collaborate on, which is supported by seed nodes, which provide a data availability layer through a monorepo of projects and identities.
+- [**Network**](#radicle-network): The people who use Radicle tooling and the projects they collaborate on, supported by seed nodes, which provide a data availability layer for projects and identities.
 - [**Peer-to-peer protocol**](#peer-to-peer-protocol): The protocol for disseminating Git repositories via gossip-based replication, enabling the hosting and sharing of projects without knowing where it's physically stored within the Radicle network.
 - [**Command-line tooling (`rad`)**](#command-line-tooling-rad): The core tool for managing your code, project, and identity.
 - [**Web app**](#web-app): The web-based interface for discovering, viewing, and sharing Radicle projects.
-- [**Open-source funding (Drips)**](#open-source-funding-drips): An Ethereum protocol for continuously stream funds to others, which will be integrated into the [web app](#web-app) as new value flows for developers to sustain their FOSS work.
+- [**Open-source funding (Drips)**](#open-source-funding-drips): An Ethereum protocol for continuously streaming funds to others, which will be integrated into the [web app](#web-app) as new value flows for developers to sustain their FOSS work.

 ## Radicle identity